Gilbert Gottfried: Career

-In 1980, Saturday Night Live was being retooled with a new staff and new comedians; the producers noticed Gottfried and hired him as a cast member for season 6.
-Gottfried's persona during SNL sketches was very different from his later characterization: He rarely spoke in his trademark obnoxiously screeching voice and never squinted.
-During his 12-episode stint, he was seldom used in sketches.
-Gottfried recalled that a low point was having to play a corpse in a sketch about a sports organist hired to play inappropriate music at a funeral.
-He did have one recurring character (Leo Waxman, husband to Denny Dillon's Pinky Waxman on the recurring talk show sketch, "What's It All About?") and two celebrity impersonations: David Stockman and Roman Polanski.
+In 1980, when Saturday Night Live was being retooled with a new staff and new comedians, the producers noticed Gottfried and hired him as a cast member for its sixth season.
+Gottfried's persona during Saturday Night Live sketches was different from his later characterization: He rarely spoke in his trademark voice and never squinted.
+During his 12-episode stint, he did not get along with the writers and was rarely used in sketches.
+He played one recurring character named Leo Waxman (husband of Denny Dillon's Pinky Waxman on the recurring talk show sketch "What's It All About?") and did two celebrity impersonations: David Stockman and Roman Polanski.

-In April 1987, Gottfried headlined a half-hour comedy special that aired as part of the Cinemax Comedy Experiment series.
-It was followed by the sitcom pilot Norman's Corner, co-written by Larry David prior to creating Seinfeld, which saw Gottfried as the titular character.
-Gottfried played accountant Sidney Bernstein in the 1987 film Beverly Hills Cop II, in which he reunited with friend and fellow SNL alumnus Eddie Murphy.
-Also in 1987, Gottfried made his debut appearance on The Howard Stern Show.
+From 1983 to 1984, Gottfried regularly performed on Alan Thicke's short-lived show Thicke of the Night.
+In April 1987, he headlined a half-hour comedy special that aired as part of the Cinemax Comedy Experiment series.
+Gottfried played Sidney Bernstein in Beverly Hills Cop II, in which he reunited with friend and fellow Saturday Night Live alumnus Eddie Murphy.
+In August that same year, Gottfried made his debut appearance on The Howard Stern Show.
 He went on to make over 100 appearances on the radio show over the next 25 years.
+That year, he also starred in the sitcom pilot Norman's Corner, co-written by Larry David prior to creating Seinfeld.

-Although not a regular, Gottfried appeared in The Amazing Live Sea Monkeys, as well as the voice of Jerry the Belly Button Elf on Ren and Stimpy.
-Three of his most prominent roles came in 1990, 1991, and 1992, when he was cast as the adoption agent Igor Peabody in Problem Child and Problem Child 2, and Iago.
-When asked how he prepared for the role, Gottfried joked, "I did the whole DeNiro thing.
+Although not a regular, Gottfried appeared in The Amazing Live Sea Monkeys, as well as performed the voice of Jerry the Belly Button Elf in Ren and Stimpy.
+Three of his most prominent roles came in 1990, 1991, and 1992, when he was cast as Igor Peabody in Problem Child and Problem Child 2 and Iago in Aladdin.
+When asked how he prepared for the role of Iago, Gottfried joked, "I did the whole DeNiro thing.
 I moved to South America!
 I lived in the trees!"
 Gottfried reprised the role in The Return of Jafar, Aladdin and the King of Thieves, the television series and various related media, such as Kingdom Hearts and House of Mouse.
 However, the character was ultimately recast to Alan Tudyk for the 2019 remake.
-He also voiced Berkeley Beetle in 1994's Thumbelina.
+Gottfried also voiced Berkeley Beetle in the 1994 film Thumbelina.
 He was the host of the Saturday edition of USA Up All Night for its entire run from 1989 to 1998.